 But this doesn’t really compare to ActiveCampaign’s purpose-built CRM, which does a much better job of managing deals and opportunities, and linking marketing activities with sales processes.

 That’s because ActiveCampaign CRM allows you to build pipelines, create deal records, assign deal owners, and even automate your sales communications and processes.
-You can gain access to their CRM through their Sales plan or Bundle plan.
+You can gain access to their CRM through one of two add-ons, although you'll need to be on the Plus plan or higher.

 However, you can read more about it in our ActiveCampaign CRM review, but I have to say that having the ability to combine a CRM with an email marketing tool is pretty impressive.